Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Introduction

-Almost all TNs algorithms use these structures in variational schemes, many of which translate to finding the lowest energy eigenstates of some Hermitian operator $H$.
-The first TN algorithm for this task is the \textit{density matrix renormalization group} (DMRG)\ \cite{White1992, White1993}.
-This algorithm can be interpreted as a local optimization of the tensors in a matrix product state (MPS), sweeping various times over the whole system, until convergence\ \cite{Verstraete2004b, Schollwoeck2005, Schollwoeck2011}.
+The first application of tensor networks involved finding the lowest energy eigenstates of some quantum-many body operator $H$.
+The variational algorithm for this task is known as the \textit{density matrix renormalization group} (DMRG)\ \cite{White1992, White1993}.
+It can be interpreted as a local optimization of the tensors in an MPS, sweeping various times over the whole system, until the expected energy converges to the lowest value\ \cite{Verstraete2004b, Schollwoeck2005, Schollwoeck2011}.
 A popular alternative to DMRG is solving the \textit{imaginary-time evolution} problem $\partial_t \ket{\psi}=-H\ket{\psi}$, a task which is facilitated when the Hamiltonian is local and one may apply \textit{time-evolving block decimation} (TEBD) algorithm\ \cite{Vidal2004, Zwolak2004, Verstraete2004} for a repeatedly local update of the matrix product state.
-Imaginary-time evolution can be upgraded through the \textit{time-dependent variational principle} (TDVP) \cite{Haegeman2011, Vanderstraeten2019, Paeckel2019}, or by combining DMRG-like methods with Taylor, Padé and Arnoldi approximations of the evolution operator\ \cite{Manmana2005, GarciaRipoll2006}.
+Imaginary-time evolution can be upgraded through the \textit{time-dependent variational principle} (TDVP) \cite{Haegeman2011, Haegeman2016, Vanderstraeten2019, Paeckel2019}, or by combining DMRG-like methods with Taylor, Padé, and Arnoldi approximations of the evolution operator\ \cite{Manmana2005, GarciaRipoll2006}.